microsoft/WindowsAppSDK-Samples/Samples/ResourceManagement/README.md

 # Load resources using MRT Core

 MRT Core is the modern resource loading library used in WinUI 3 and the Windows App SDK.
 These samples demonstrate how to use MRT Core to load resources from multiple resource files and how to select which version of a specific named resource to load.

+**Note**: The unpackaged sample apps reference an [experimental version](https://docs.microsoft.com/windows/apps/windows-app-sdk/experimental-channel) of the Windows App SDK.
+Unpackaged app deployment is not currently supported for use by apps in production environments.

 ## Building and running any of the samples